pkosciak/workspace/readme.md

 ## Mysql data storage

-Mysql data is stored in .docker/mysql/data, so it won't be affected as data is not stored inside volume.
-Ir can be lost if your WSL instance breaks, just in case back up data once in a while.
+Mysql data is stored in newporject1/.docker/mysql/data.
+It can be lost if your WSL instance breaks, just in case back up data once in a while.

 To connect to mysql container use mysql57 or mysql8 as a hostname

-You can also set up each project to use its own mysql instance if you need specific configuration for it, just uncomment container setup inside doccker-compose file, remember to apply unique port number
+You can also set up each project to use its own mysql instance if you need specific configuration for it, just uncomment container setup inside docker-compose file, remember to apply unique port number

 ## Executing commands in project (e.g. composer install)